Pencarrow Lighthouse: Upper lighthouse

-Pencarrow Lighthouse was designed Edward Roberts in 1852; however, constructed was delayed until 1857.
+Pencarrow Lighthouse was designed by Edward Roberts in 1852; however, construction was delayed until 1857.
 After its construction the Pencarrow Lighthouse was the first permanent lighthouse built in New Zealand.
 It was first lit on 1 January 1859.
 It was constructed from sections of cast iron that were shipped from England.
 Its first keeper, Mary Bennett, was the first and only female lighthouse keeper in New Zealand.
 The light was decommissioned in 1935 when it was replaced by the Baring Head Lighthouse.

 The lighthouse is registered as a Category 1 Historic Place.
 It was the first structure in the Wellington area that was covered by a heritage order shortly after the New Zealand Historic Places Trust was established subsequent to the Historic Places Act 1954 having been passed.
 The Minister of Marine, Bill Fox, added a plaque at the lighthouse's centenary in 1959 to mark the occasion.
 The Marine Department transferred the land, which it had acquired from Wellington Province in 1865, to the Department of Lands and Survey in 1960.
 In 1966, the lighthouse itself was given to the New Zealand Historic Places Trust, which has managed the building since.